1913 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 History of the 1913 Penny

-The 1913 penny is part of the Lincoln Wheat Penny series, which the United States Mint struck from 1909-1958.
-The Lincoln penny itself, also known as the Lincoln cent holds a special place in our country’s history as it was the first U.S. coin to feature a president’s portrait.
+The 1913 penny is part of the Lincoln Wheat Penny series, struck by the United States Mint from 1909 through 1958.
+The Lincoln cent holds a special place in American history as the first U.S. coin to feature a president’s portrait on its obverse.

-In 1905, the Mint commissioned artist and coin designer August Saint-Gaudens to redesign the cent and three other gold coins.
-Unfortunately, Saint-Gaudens passed away in 1907 before completing the redesign for the cent.
-As a result, the Mint brought in Victor David Brenner, who took over the project.
+In 1905, President Theodore Roosevelt commissioned sculptor August Saint-Gaudens to redesign the cent and three other gold coins, seeking designs with greater artistic merit.
+Unfortunately, Saint-Gaudens passed away in 1907 before completing the cent redesign, so the Mint brought in Victor David Brenner to carry the project forward.

 Also Read: Top 100 Rarest Pennies Worth Money (1787 – Present)